Secure your holiday for £20

 • Two bedrooms: 1 x double, 1 x single

-• Electric oven and hob, microwave, fridge/freezer, dishwasher, slow cooker, coffee machine, washing maching
+• Kitchen with electric oven and hob, microwave, fridge/freezer, dishwasher, slow cooker, coffee machine, washing machine

 • Fuel, power and starter pack for fire inc. in rent